 Batteries and Note phones have been something of a sore point with Samsung ever since the disastrous Galaxy Note 7.
-That has tended to steer it towards moderate battery sizes, but current rumours suggest that it may be using the larger frame of the Galaxy Note 9 to pack in more battery power again, possibly up to 4,000mAh.
+That has tended to steer it towards moderate battery sizes, but this time Samsung is using the larger frame of the Galaxy Note 9 to pack in more battery power again, all the way up to 4,000mAh.

 When will the Samsung Galaxy Note 9 be available in Australia?

 Samsung has confirmed that the Galaxy Note9 is available to pre-order from 10 August, with the device going on sale from 24 August.
 It will be available outright from Samsung and leading retailers, as well as on contract from Vodafone, Optus and Telstra.Back to top

 How much will the Samsung Galaxy Note 9 cost?